deephaven/deephaven-core/cpp-client/README.md

 # Building the C++ client from a base Ubuntu 20.04 image

 These instructions show how to install and run the Deephaven C++ client, its dependencies, and its unit tests.
-For now the installation instructions are limited to a static library installation, into /usr/local, assuming C++17.
-We intend to provide instructions for other variations in the future.
+We have tested these instructions in Ubuntu 20.04 with the default C++ compiler and tool suite (cmake etc).

 1. Start with an Ubuntu 20.04 install

 2. Get Deephaven running by following the instructions here: https://deephaven.io/core/docs/how-to-guides/launch-build/

 3. Get build tools
    ```
    sudo apt update